Board of Directors

 Kaitlin Folan.
 Kaitlin is a Senior Manager in the Assurance Practice at PricewaterhouseCoopers in Boston.
 She has worked in public accounting for over 8 years and specializes in the retail & consumer industry; serving multi-national, multi-billion dollar organizations.
 She is a graduate from Bentley University with an undergraduate degree in Corporate Finance and Accounting and a Masters in Business Administration.
 When Kaitlin is not crunching numbers she enjoys hiking, biking, traveling, and working in the yard with her boyfriend Michael.

-Cathy Freedberg, Secretary.
-Cathy has a BS in Accounting from North Adams State College and is a seasoned professional with 20 years of nonprofit experience.
-She has worked and volunteered for organizations in a variety of administrative, fundraising, program, and board positions.
+Cathy Freedberg.
+Cathy has a BS in Accounting from North Adams State College and is a seasoned professional with 20 years of nonprofit experience having worked and volunteered for organizations in a variety of positions (administrative, fundraising/development and program).
 Recent staff positions were with The Lionheart Foundation and the Jewish Community Centers of Greater Boston.
-Cathy also is involved in her community as a board member of Web of Benefit, a domestic violence organization, and the Needham Women’s Club.
-She also serves as a Needham Town Meeting member, a committee member for the Needham Coalition for Youth Substance Abuse Prevention, and works with several other local organizations.
-Cathy was raised in North Adams, Massachusetts and moved to Boston in 1977.
-She currently lives in Needham with her husband Richard.
+Additional community involvement includes serving as a Board Member of Web of Benefit (a domestic violence organization) and the Needham Women’s Club; serving as a Needham Town Meeting Member; a committee member for the Needham Coalition for Youth Substance Abuse Prevention, the Needham Youth Resource Network, Needham Steps Up and the Massachusetts Coalition to Prevent Gun Violence.
+Past Board of Director positions have been with the Massachusetts Breast Cancer Coalition, Warmlines Parent Resources and Carter Center for Children.
+Raised in North Adams, MA and moved to Boston in 1977.
+Currently lives in Needham with her husband Richard.
 Their son, Andrew, attends the University of Denver.

 Wally Higgins.
 Wally is a partner at the consulting group Shared Learning International.
 He has 30 years experience in organizational consulting, new business development, and new product delivery in both the U.S. and Latin America.
 At Polaroid for 23 years, Wally contributed to various new business development and technology start-up activities in the role of human resource and organizational professional.
 Wally completed his undergraduate studies at the University of Connecticut and received his MBA from Boston University.